DavidSanzRaya/PortalsTest/README.md

 "# Portals Test "

-This is project is just for testing.
+This is project is just for testing, made by a class partner and myself.
 There's bugs and code is not clean